Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-To begin, we introduce some of the popular modelling efforts which include some form of cognition.
-This includes basic aspects of cognition such as perception (the ability to gather information through the senses), but can also include much more complicated phenomena such as memory or learning (both implicit and explicit).
-The order in which these results are presented is intended to, as best as we are able, start with a more simplistic viewpoint before moving towards more complex formulations.
-The increase in complexity is primarily in the mathematical formulation and analyses involved, however the complexity of the cognitive function(s) included naturally escalates contemporaneously, as we will see in the forthcoming sections.
+We {now} introduce some of the popular modelling efforts which include {at least one } form of cognition.
+The order in which these results are presented is intended to, as best we are able, start with a more simplistic viewpoint before moving towards more complex formulations. {This} increase in complexity is primarily mathematical, {but as we will soon see,} the complexity of the cognitive function(s) included naturally escalates contemporaneously.